PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/GitHub-Atom-review.md

 The Welcome Guide is nice, I just saw a way to customize the styling.
 Although it lacks concrete examples: eg. how do I change the color of titles in Markdown?
 (I avoid reddish colors, reserved to mark errors).
 Ah, I suppose I have to study an existing style, like https://github.com/atom/atom-light-syntax/blob/master/index.less
 And I can see the actual styles by showing the developer tools (View > Developer > Toggle Developer Tools) and using it like Chrome DevTools.

+## Bugs and annoyances

-Also a bug: I have _Choose a Theme_ and _Customize the Styling_ opened, I can't scroll back above _Install a Package_.
+Bug: I have _Choose a Theme_ and _Customize the Styling_ opened in the Welcome Guide.
+I can't scroll back above _Install a Package_.
 I have to close one to see the top!
+And I can't scroll the list of packages (installed, to install, etc.) with keys (up / down / page up / page down).

 Another bug or unwanted feature: it ensures there is an empty line at the end of a file when saving it, which can be nice (I generally want that), but if I have several lines, it removes the extra ones (which is annoying in a text file, because I want to keep my future paragraph empty lines).
 Will see if I can disable that.